 When our son was three years old, I went back into education and had a wonderful career: a preschool teacher, the director of a preschool, the director of a summer day camp with 350 campers, an administrative assistant in a private high school, the educational consultant for the Anne Frank in the World: 1929 – 1945 photographic exhibition, and finally the director of educational outreach at the Holocaust Documentation and Education Center in Hollywood, Florida, my position for twenty-six years.

 The focus of my work at the Holocaust Center was to help Holocaust survivors pass along their life stories-–their Legacy of Remembrance–-to this and future generations.
 After retiring from the Center in December 2011, I developed a course entitled Living and Leaving Your Legacy® and began teaching it in October of 2012.
-I have since taught well over thirty classes and speak on the subject of legacy to a wide range of audiences locally and nationally.
+I have since taught over forty classes and speak on the subject of legacy to a wide range of audiences locally and nationally.